adoptium/aqa-tests/external/spring/README.md

 # External Spring Tests

 Third Party container tests help verify that the Adoptium binaries are good by running a variety of Java applications inside of Docker containers.
 AdoptOpenJDK/openjdk-tests/Issue [#172](https://github.com/AdoptOpenJDK/openjdk-tests/issues/172) lists the applications that we have initially targeted to best exercise the Adoptium binaries.
 For each application, we choose to run a selection of their functional tests.
-Quarkus Openshift tests are pulled from the [spring-test-suite](https://github.com/spring-projects/spring-boot.git) repository.
+Spring tests are pulled from the [spring-test-suite](https://github.com/spring-projects/spring-boot.git) repository.

 ## Running spring tests locally